TF-DWGNet: A Directed Weighted Graph Neural Network with Tensor Fusion for Multi-Omics Cancer Subtype Classification: Real Data Experiments

-\textbf{Classification Performance.} Table~\ref{tab:classification} reports classification results of TF-DWGNet compared to baselines across BRCA, UCEC, and KIPAN.
-We report Accuracy, F1-weighted, and F1-macro scores, with all best-performing results highlighted in bold.
-TF-DWGNet consistently outperforms all baselines across metrics, confirming its robustness and predictive strength.
-On BRCA, TF-DWGNet achieves substantial gains, with over 8\% in accuracy relative to the weakest baseline and even larger improvements in F1 (12\% increase in F1-macro and a 10\% increase in F1-weighted), reflecting its ability to manage subtype imbalance and extract both intra- and inter-modal structure.
-On UCEC and KIPAN, TF-DWGNet achieves the best performance across all metrics, with smaller but consistent margins of 1-3\%.
-To assess statistical significance, we perform pairwise Welch’s $t$-tests (20 runs per model) between TF-DWGNet and each baseline.
-Superscripts in Table~\ref{tab:classification} denote statistical significance.
-On BRCA, almost all improvements are highly significant (p-value $\leq$ 0.001), and all baseline confidence intervals lie below TF-DWGNet’s.
-On UCEC, almost all F1 differences are significant (p-value $\leq$ 0.05); for KIPAN, most differences are not significant (p-value $>$ 0.05), except for accuracy and F1-weighted compared to XGBoost, suggesting the baselines already perform comparably well.
+\textbf{Classification Performance.} Table~\ref{tab:classification} presents the classification performance of TF-DWGNet, its three ablation variants, and all baselines on BRCA, UCEC, and KIPAN.
+We report Accuracy, F1-weighted, and F1-macro scores, with the best results shown in bold.
+Overall, TF-DWGNet consistently achieves the strongest performance across all datasets and metrics, demonstrating robustness and predictive strength in heterogeneous multi-omics settings.
+On BRCA, TF-DWGNet achieves substantial gains, including more than an 8\% increase in accuracy relative to the weakest baseline and even larger improvements in F1-macro and F1-weighted (approximately 12\% and 10\%, respectively).
+These gains highlight the model's ability to handle subtype imbalance and capture both intra- and inter-modal structure.
+All ablation variants underperform the full model, though to varying degrees: $\mathrm{TF\text{-}DWGNet}_{\text{rf}}$ shows the largest degradation, reflecting the importance of XGBoost-based graph construction; $\mathrm{TF\text{-}DWGNet}_{\text{undir}}$ performs significantly worse on accuracy and F1-weighted, underscoring the benefit of modeling directionality; $\mathrm{TF\text{-}DWGNet}_{\text{con}}$ trails by a smaller margin, but TF-DWGNet still attains the highest means, suggesting additional benefit from tension-based feature integration.
+On UCEC and KIPAN, TF-DWGNet again achieves the best performance across all metrics, with consistent but smaller margins of 1-3\%.
+The ablation variants remain competitive but uniformly below the full model, confirming that each architectural component contributes to predictive performance.
+To assess statistical significance, we perform pairwise Welch's $t$-tests based on 20 independent runs per model, comparing TF-DWGNet with each baseline and ablation.
+Superscripts in Table~\ref{tab:classification} indicate the corresponding significance levels.
+For BRCA, nearly all improvements are highly significant (p-value $<$ 0.001), and the confidence intervals for TF-DWGNet lie distinctly above competing models.
+Two ablation variants ($\mathrm{TF\text{-}DWGNet}_{\text{rf}}$ and $\mathrm{TF\text{-}DWGNet}_{\text{undir}}$) also differ significantly from TF-DWGNet, highlighting the added value of directional information and XGBoost-based graph construction.
+On UCEC, several differences with classical baselines remain significant, while none of the ablation variants differ significantly from the full model.
+For KIPAN, a few differences are significant, consistent with all models achieving strong performance on this simpler task.